As a neuroscientist, I am fascinated by mental health, consciousness and perception, as well as the psychology behind human relationships.

 5. Start Appearing Less Available On Social Media

 Social media has its perks and its downsides; it facilitates communication with close friends but also makes it easy for hanger-on friends to contact us excessively.
 Unfortunately, some clingy people are incapable of seeing that you find their constant messages irritating, especially when you're averse to ignoring people and tend reply to them politely.

-On Facebook, you can hide your active status from certain people; I strongly recommend that you do this.
+On Facebook, you can hide your active status from certain people and I strongly recommend that you do this.
 Don't underestimate how effective this can be in slowly cutting someone off; if your friend doesn't see you online in the chat section, they'll start to focus on other people to pester and will assume you have better things to do than sit on Facebook.

 © 2018 Lucy